hiteshchoudhary/open-source-contribution/all_the_JS_you_need_to_know_for_React.md

-a sort-of guide to revise/learn JS
+a sort-of guide to revise/learn Javascript specifically to start learning react.js

 ## 1) Basics of JavaScript
 - [ ] Variables (how variables work)